hirememorey/nba-lineup-optimizer/docs/data_pipeline.md

     1.  **Isolate the Endpoint**: Do not debug your own script first.
 Construct the raw API call your code is making (the URL and parameters can be found in the logs) and execute it with a simple, universal tool like `curl` or a minimal test script.
 This provides a clean signal on the health of the external API, free from any complexities of your application.
     2.  **Use Timeouts as a Tool**: Treat timeouts as a diagnostic tool, not just a setting to be increased.
 When investigating a hang, temporarily set a very **short** timeout (e.g., 5 seconds).
 A quick `TimeoutError` is a valuable, immediate signal that the problem is network-related, which can pivot the investigation toward issues like rate limiting, IP blocking, or firewall issues much more quickly than waiting for a long timeout to expire.
     3.  **Map -> Verify -> Execute**: This workflow (Map dependencies, Verify state, Execute script) should be applied not just to database state, but to external service dependencies as well.

+**📚 For detailed methodology**: See `docs/api_debugging_methodology.md` for the complete "Isolate with curl First" workflow and examples.

 ### 5. The "Reconciliation-First" Principle for Data Integrity